-30. Child on Child Sexual violence and sexual harassment
+30. Peer on peer Abuse (Child on Child) incl Sexual violence and sexual harassment

-The DSL, Governing Body/Board and Head Teacher will take due regard to Section 5, KCSiE 2020
+The DSL, Governing Body/Board and Headteacher will take due regard to Part 5, KCSiE 2021

 In most instances, the conduct of pupils towards each other will be covered by our behaviour policy.
 However, some allegations may be of such a serious nature that they may raise safeguarding concerns.
-Holywell School recognise that pupils are capable of abusing their peers.
+Holywell C of E School recognise that children are capable of abusing their peers.
 It will not be passed off as 'banter' or 'part of growing up'.
 The forms of peer on peer abuse are outlined below.